Kkies/predicting_craiglist_car_prices/README.md

 ## Conclusion

 Based on our analysis, we can conclude that most new and like-new cars tend to be more expensive, while cars with fair and salvage conditions tend to be much cheaper.
 The price depends on the age, odometer, and the type of vehicle.
-The highest correlation is between age and price.
+The highest correlation is between odometer and price (negative relationship).
 Planning strategically when a car is bought and sold makes it possible to lose as little money as possible.

+We found that using polynomial models of degree two on all available features, including OHEs, lead to the greatest results.
+We infer that this is due to the nature of categorical interactions.
+Adding context to the sale, such as color, manufacturer, condition, etc, provides our model with a greater understanding of the true underlying value of an online car listing.

+## Future Steps

+Some additional steps that we would like to explore are as follows:
+- Clean up the "model" feature that was provided in the original dataset.
+We believe that if we had accurate manufacturer - model information that our regression estimates would be significantly improved.
+Unfortunately, the data as provided from kaggle is highly unreliable and requires extensive cleaning and imputing.

+- Include popularity/review data on manufacturer by state, taken from either the cars.com or kellybluebook apis.

 https://drive.google.com/file/d/1dnrDq6ahVozGRNKaQnhxBooNfnvStIUC/view?usp=sharing